FutuneAI/ai-visibility-research/02-geo-framework.md

 **Core question:** Can large language models accurately parse, reliably summarize, and confidently cite this brand?

 LLMO is semantic governance.
 When LLMs compress and integrate content from across the web, inconsistencies across sources produce interpretive uncertainty.
-That uncertainty manifests in generated outputs as vague descriptions, a neutral tone, and avoidance of recommendation language.
+This uncertainty often appears as vague descriptions, neutral positioning, and a reluctance to recommend.
 LLMO reduces interpretive deviation.
 It does not increase exposure.

 Key factors LLMO examines:
 - Is the brand's core concept precisely defined?